openreview/openreview/docs/getting-started/customizing-forms.md

 Validation specifiers are used by the back-end to ensure data submitted through the form conforms to certain requirements.
 In the example above, only a single string is allowed, and that string must be one of the values defined in the `enum` array.
 Specifically, a string that has the value "`Test Submission Title`"

 `optional` is a boolean (true/false) value that indicates whether or not this field is required to be present when the form is submitted.
-By default all fields in the form are required, and you can add `optional : true` to indicate a required field.
+By default all fields in the form are required, and you can add `optional : true` to indicate an optional field.

 {% hint style="info" %}
 Required fields have their field names prefixed with an asterisk